Vocabulary for High School Students

 Lessons for vocabulary for hIgh school students can meet upper-level language standards.
 Vocabulary activities for high school can include writing and word walls.
 Teaching vocabulary to high school students can be meaningful English lessons.

-Overall, my best approach to meet advanced language standards (vocabulary for high school students is included in those standards!) is to provide students with choice about their tools.
+Overall, my best approach to meet advanced language standards (vocabulary for high school students is included in those standards!) is to provide everyone with choice about their tools.
 When I teach vocabulary, I provide bookmarks for choosing words and graphic organizers for analyzing the words.

 Lessons for vocabulary for hIgh school students can meet upper-level language standards.
 Vocabulary activities for high school can include writing and word walls.
 Teaching vocabulary to high school students can be meaningful English lessons.

 This method takes extra work because you won’t have a master for grading.
 I’ve also found that it’s labor intensive.
-Guiding students and encouraging them to uncover difficult words requires circling amongst students.
+Guiding students and encouraging them to uncover difficult words requires circling amongst everyone.
 Grading can be a completion check or quick overview of words.
 Another option is to compile the class’ commonly listed words and study those.
 This approach means that the work won’t be done ahead of time, which creates extra prep work for you.

-When students choose their vocabulary words, this can flow into writing assignments.
+When classes choose their vocabulary words, this can flow into writing assignments.
 For instance, you can have them write a sentence using a vocabulary word.
 Another option is to find a theme among the words and have them write a story based on the words’ message: gloom, excitement, destruction, promise.

 Teaching words can come from the teacher